 Sales of properties

-2022 2021
+2023 202

 RMB'000 RMB'000

 Revenue recognised that was included in the contract

-liabilities balance at the beginning of the year 193,703 60,018
+liabilities balance at the beginning of the year 196,026 193,703

-The Group averagely receives 35% (2021: 35%) of the contract value as deposits from customers when they sign the sale and purchase agreement.
+The Group averagely receives 35% (2022: 35%) of the contract value as deposits from customers when they sign the sale and purchase agreement.
 However, depending on market conditions, the Group may offer customers a discount compared to the listed sales price, provided that the customers agree to pay the balance of the consideration early while construction is still ongoing.
 The deposits and advance payment schemes result in contract liabilities being recognised throughout the property construction period until the customer obtains control of the completed property.

-In addition, the Group considers the advance payment schemes contain significant financing component and accordingly the amount of consideration is adjusted for the effects of the time value of money taking into consideration the credit characteristics of the relevant group entities.
+In addition, the Group assesses whether the advance payment schemes contain significant financing component and if so, adjusts the amount of consideration is adjusted for the effects of the time value of money taking into consideration the credit characteristics of the relevant group entities.
 As this accrual increases the amount of the contract liabilities during the period of construction, it increases the amount of revenue recognised when control of the completed property is transferred to the customers.